4wuyan/stemformatics-pyramid/README.md

 ### some code that sets attributes of c ###
 ```

-choose an action renderer type
+Choose an action renderer type
 --------------------------------
-In pyramid, every action needs to return a response, and the response needs to be associated with a renderer.
+In Pyramid, every action needs to return a response, and the response needs to be associated with a renderer.
-The renderer type needs to be explicitly specified, and this is different pylons.
+The renderer type needs to be explicitly specified, and this is different in Pylons.
-In pylons, an action and just return a piece of String in JSON format without specify anything.
+In Pylons, an action can just return a piece of String in JSON format without specifying anything.
-In pyramid, returning anything with out specify a renderer type will result in an error.
+In Pyramid, returning anything without specifying a renderer type will result in an error.
-Therefore, if the action returns a .mako page, the renderer will need to be pointing to the mako file.
-If the action returns some data,it's best to specify
+Therefore, if an action returns a `mako` page, the renderer should point to a `mako` file.
+If an action returns some data, it's best to specify
-the renderer type as "renderer='string'".
-(This is because our code does the formatting already, return them as string will keep the format as we processed)
+the renderer type as `renderer='string'`.
+(This is because our code does the formatting already; returning them as a string will keep the format as we process.)